constantin-catalina/30-Days-of-Python/README.md

 | 28  | Python DateTime         | 🔜     |
 | 29  | Python Collections      | 🔜     |
 | 30  | Final Project           | 🔜     |

+# License
+MIT License - free for educational and personal use